 Look at the image above.
 This represents a broader strategic planning process where the top three to five goals for year one are part of a larger picture.

 Point "B" is your BHAG or your "big hairy audacious goal".
 You want to create a plan which will get you to point "B" as fast as possible.
 The last thing you want to do is waste time and money getting to your Point "B".

 Your goals are milestones which should chart the path to getting you closer to fulfilling your vision (your point "B").

 Finally, notice that your business should operate within the "box.”
-Your core values (how you will behave) and the core purpose (why you what you do) are things which provide constraints for your vision.
+Your core values (how you will behave) and the core purpose (why you do what you do) are things which provide positive constraints for your vision.
 Operating outside of these constraints will prevent you from getting to your point "B.”

 When you begin a strategic planning process, attempt to have as much feedback as possible from your entire organization.
 I've seen leaders (mostly due to insecurity) avoid doing this.
 Having multiple viewpoints will help you to avoid blind spots and make sure you are focused on the correct things.

 Our clients have found it extremely valuable to have their strategic planning session faciliatated.
 This allows leadership to contribute and not get bogged down in running the session or agenda.